-- Alfalfa Leaves and Stems - NEW LARGER SIZE Organic, Non GMO, herb (not to be used as hay) for overall health.
+- Alfalfa Leaves and Stems -(Waiting for New Harvest-June/July) Organic, Non GMO, herb (not to be used as hay) for overall health.
 Highly nutritious as the roots go deep into the soil and pull a lot of nutrients up into the plant.
 One of the top traditionally used herbs for arthritis and helpful for strengthening connective tissue.

 - Chamomile (1 oz) - This general purpose calming and digestive aid is also good for skin irritations when used as an herbal rinse.
 Some bunnies enjoy cooled chamomile tea to drink.